Hardcoreprawn/servicenow-azuread-sso-automation/USER_REQUEST_LOG.md

 - Design decision: Always prefer tfvars for vault name, fallback to env, and fail with clear error if not set.

 ---

+---

+## [2025-07-15] Migration to Microsoft-hosted Azure DevOps Agents

+- Removed all Terraform resources, variables, and documentation related to self-hosted agents (VMSS, admin password, UAMI for DevOps).
+- Updated all pipeline and infrastructure code to use only Microsoft-hosted agents.
+- Updated documentation and architecture diagrams to reflect this simplification.
+- Rationale: Reduce operational complexity, cost, and maintenance overhead.
+Align with best practices for small/medium projects.

 Future requests and actions will be appended here chronologically.